 Similarly, as a Christian, you have been given a ministry toolbox.
 When God saved you, he gave you a new heart and supplied you with spiritual gifts.
 In his creativity, he crafted a blueprint of the good works that he designed you to do (Eph.
 2:10).
 He even placed you in the exact time and place where you are now serving (Acts 17:26).
 Your moment in human history was marked out long before you were born.
-When God first called you into ministry, he entrusted you with a set of tools, and gave you the responsibility to gain the knowledge and experience necessary to use them.
+When God first called you into ministry, he entrusted you with a set of tools and gave you the responsibility to gain the knowledge and experience necessary to use them.

 You and I live in a digital world filled with more information than we can digest in a million lifetimes.

-Seminary is one of the best ways to furnish your ministry toolbox.
-It’s like going to the hardware store and not only stocking your box with tools, but learning from master craftsmen how to use them.
+Biblical theological seminary is one of the best ways to furnish your ministry toolbox.
+It’s like going to the hardware store and not only stocking your box with tools but learning from master craftsmen how to use them.
 Grace Seminary equipped me for a lifetime of faithful, effective ministry.
-Skilled faculty helped me to discover what tools were in my toolbox, and they collaborated with pastoral mentors to coach me in putting them to work.
-Getting a master’s degree not only added to my toolbox, it gave me the proficiency and confidence I needed to skillfully use tools I already possessed.
-Every class provided fresh insights, greater knowledge, and new skills that complemented the tools I already possessed.
+Skilled faculty helped me to discover what tools were in my ministry toolbox, and they collaborated with pastoral mentors to coach me in putting them to work.
+Getting a master’s degree not only added to my toolbox, but it also gave me the proficiency and confidence I needed to skillfully use tools I already possessed.
+Every class provided fresh insights, greater knowledge, and new skills.
 I learned how to use my tools with greater precision and impact.

 That commission applies to us.

-Seminary equipped me for that calling–it guided me in cultivating a pastor’s heart and the skills needed to rightly handle the word of truth.
+Biblical theological seminary equipped me for that calling — it guided me in cultivating a pastor’s heart and the skills needed to rightly handle the word of truth.
 Seminary transformed my life and character.
 It strengthened my ministry and taught me the importance of adaptive leadership.
 It not only supplied the tools I needed, it showed me how to use them.
-Seminary equipped me for a lifetime of ministry… how to serve an ever-changing world by showing them the love and truth of an unchanging God.
+Seminary equipped me for a lifetime of ministry.
+It taught me how to serve an ever-changing world by showing them the love and truth of an unchanging God.

 Grace Seminary offers numerous master’s degrees that are designed to fit your life.
 You can come to campus or you can stay in your context and learn ministry while doing ministry.
-Grace Seminary integrates knowledge + character + skills to produce competence through coaching and application.
-Deploy, our on-site seminary degree, allows you to stay in your context and work at your own pace–it’s flexible, affordable, and accessible.
-In addition to the tools you will be given in your coursework and through your conversations with your professors, Grace Seminary provides every Deploy student receives the Logos Bible Software, Gold 8, at no additional cost.
+Grace Seminary integrates knowledge, character, and skills to produce competence through coaching and application.
+Deploy, our on-site seminary degree, allows you to stay in your context and work at your own pace.
+It’s flexible, affordable, and accessible.
+In addition to the tools you will be given in your coursework and through your conversations with your professors, Grace Seminary provides every Deploy student with the Logos Bible Software, Gold 8, at no additional cost.
 The Logos Bible Software is a digital library application designed for electronic Bible study, allowing students to take notes, analyze translation, and explore other helpful resources that apply to the Biblical text.